anasrazaofficial/nodejs/README.md

   - remove: Runs before a document is removed.
   - find: Runs before a find query is executed.
   - update: Runs before an update query is executed.
+- `model.save({ validateBeforeSave: false })`: This method is used to save a document to the database.
+There's no need to pass any argument to this method.
+If `validateBeforeSave` is false, then it'll not check the validations of the model before saving.

 ### Token in postman